eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

 # Operators for handling null values

-There are a couple of operators that will make you life easier when dealing with `null` values.
+There are a couple of operators that will make your life easier when dealing with `null` values.

     shared String greeting = "Hello, " +